 Moment of falling in love (literally ‘love shock’)

 In French people can also talk about une histoire d’amour.
 This is another phrase to look out for.
 At first glance, it looks like it could mean a kind of ‘love story.’
-While every language has its quirks and this one’s particularly worth noting because une histoire d’amour can mean either a ‘love story’ or a ‘love affair.’
+While every language has its quirks, this one is particularly worth noting because une histoire d’amour can mean either a ‘love story’ or a ‘love affair.’

 How do you know the difference?
-There’s no real rule to the matter, so you’ll have to keep your eyes pricked because context is key.
+There’s no real rule to the matter, so you’ll have to keep your eyes peeled because context is key.

 Tu as ton histoire d’amour

 You have your love story

 Love stories and love songs may seem obvious, but there are quite a lot of compounds with l’amour that might be less familiar to you.
 For example la pomme d’amour is a snack you get at a carnival.

 Take a look below so you know not to be confused when someone offers l’amour blanc at a restaurant.

 Until now, we’ve been focusing on romantic love, but just like in English, the word amour can be used with other kinds of love.
 Many of these will probably be familiar to you already, but it’s always good to know them.

 Our last point about love in French is more about culture than words.
 In English, when we talk about the “language of love” most people’s minds conjure up an image of French before they even realize.
 So if French is the language of love in English, what is la langue de l’amour in French?
 Interestingly enough, it’s Italian.